saykind/sagnac/README.md

 ### Functions
 Function have the same naming convetion as variables.\
-All lowercase, CamelCase is not used, underscores are allowed to separate words, but not required.\
+CamelCase is not used, underscores are allowed to separate words, but not required.\
 Namespaces (packages) are encouraged, see [this](https://www.mathworks.com/help/matlab/matlab_oop/scoping-classes-with-packages.html).\
 Here is a [list](https://www.mathworks.com/help/matlab/referencelist.html?type=function&category=index&s_tid=CRUX_lftnav_function_index) of MATLAB built-in functions.